mui/material-ui/docs/src/pages/components/typography/typography.md

 **Step 2.
 Update the necessary typings (if you are using TypeScript)**

-> If you are not using TypeScript you should skip this step.
+> If you aren't using TypeScript you should skip this step.

 You need to make sure that the typings for the theme's `typography` variants and the `Typogrpahy`'s `variant` prop reflects the new set of variants.